 i.
-Oversight and monitoring
+Oversight and Monitoring

-As stated in KCSIE (2021), the LADO has overall responsibility for: the oversight of the procedures for dealing with allegations; resolving any multi-agency safeguarding arrangements and issues; and liaison the locally agreed multi-agency safeguarding arrangements put in place by Warwickshire Safeguarding on the subject.
+As stated in Keeping Children Safe in Education (2021), the LADO has overall responsibility for: the oversight of the procedures for dealing with allegations; resolving any multi-agency safeguarding arrangements and issues; and liaison the locally agreed multi-agency safeguarding arrangements put in place by Warwickshire Safeguarding on the subject.
 The LADO will provide advice and guidance to the Case Manager, in addition to liaising with the Police and other agencies, and monitoring the progress of cases to ensure that they are dealt with as quickly as possible consistent with a thorough and fair process.
 It is expected that reviews will be conducted at fortnightly or monthly intervals, depending on the complexity of the case.